Alfred Young (artist): Contact Drawing

 In 1980 Young discovered Contact Drawing.
 By having the subject stand against a screen of transparent material upon which he drew, and, after repeating the process a number of times, superimposed the drawings he created into a composite which melded different statements into a complete whole.
 By collapsing the distance between the subject and the picture plane he was able to overcome the restrictions of Renaissance perspective - predicated on one unmoving viewpoint - and use both eyes and move as he drew.
-Apparently and unprecedented innovation.
+This was an innovation in portraiture technique.

-The method was immediately lauded by both Richard Serra and John Chamberlain and other artists.
+The method received positive responses from artists including Richard Serra and John Chamberlain.
 As he said at the time: Contact drawing operates in the margin between the subject and the camera's nearest focus.
 Drawings of many downtown New Yorkers followed.

 In 1994, back in California, he made a freeze-like group-portrait of one hundred ten citizens of Pacific Grove.
 Called PAINTING THE TOWN the work measured two hundred and thirty-seven feet long and is believed to be the largest group portrait made by a single artist in the world.
 The work now resides in the Monterey Art Museum.